monotek/zammad-docker-compose/kubernetes/Readme.md

-## if you want to help to improve the Kuberntes deployments
+## If you want to help to improve the Kuberntes deployments (Todos):
 * fix the nfs mount from entrypoint, which is currently used because of:
   * https://github.com/kubernetes/kubernetes/issues/8735
   * otherwise you have to manually: